Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 STR_VAR clswpbon        (optional, EE-only) 2DA string added to clswpbon.2da.
 STR_VAR hpclass         (optional, EE-only) 2DA string added to hpclass.2da.
 If this string references a custom 2DA
                         file, it needs to be copied into the game separately.
+                        Note: Because of engine limitations this parameter is ignored for multiclass kits.
 STR_VAR numwslot        (optional, EE-only) 2DA string added to numwslot.2da.
 STR_VAR clascolr        (optional, EE-only) 2DA string added to clascolr.2da.
 STR_VAR clasiskl        (optional, EE-only) 2DA string added to clasiskl.2da.